 Was there a manipulation?
 Of course.

-You think the supplements of today are dog shit wrapped in crazy claims?
+You think the supplements of today are garbage wrapped in crazy claims?

-Back in the day, supplements were much worse (think bio-waste) and yet lifters were still buying them.
+Well, back in the day, supplements were much worse (think bio-waste), and yet the lifters were still buying them.

 But this is not where the true genius hides.

-The best thing about the plan is that they make us ask for a solution.
+The neatest thing about the plan is that they make us ask for a solution.

-They show us the dream (body like Arnold), and after we buy it we ask for a path to success.
+They show us the dream (body like Arnold’s).
+We ask for a path to it.

 Just take this…

 They make us want what they want us to want by exploiting the built-in human inability to ever find contentment.